The Bizarre Physics of Motorcycle Accidents

 This article from Wired discusses torque-related accident in more depth.
 And here’s another Wired article—The Physics of Nearly Killing Yourself on a Motorcycle, by physicist Rhett Allain—that provides a more technical and mathematical discussion of this subject.

-No matter what happen in your motorcycle crash, or how complicated the physics involved, our experienced accident attorneys at Zanes Law are here to help.
+No matter what happen in your motorcycle crash, or how complicated the physics involved, our experienced Phoenix accident attorneys at Zanes Law are here to help.
 We will fight to get you fair, complete compensation for your damages.
-Please call our team today at (602) 999-9999 to schedule a private consultation.
+Please call our team in Phoenix today at (602) 999-9999 to schedule a private consultation.